 I didn't believe it had happened.
 He never apologized, never

-mentioned it. always thinking it wasn't going to happen any
+mentioned it.
+I was always thinking it wasn't going to happen

-this hap¬pened to.
-He made me believe it was my fault, that
+this happened to.
+He made me believe it was my fault, that there

-there was some¬thing wrong with me, that I couldn't give enough
+was something ¬thing wrong with me, that I couldn't give enough

 or be enough to make my marriage work.

 Peggie: I don't remember exactly what happened; I do remember his

 motorcycle boot connecting with my face.
 I woke up in the

 hospital, with doctors and nurses and lights everywhere.
 But